What Is AS9100 Certification?

 What Is AS9100?

-AS9100 is a Quality Management System standard specifically developed for the aerospace industry.
-It is based on ISO 9001 but includes additional aerospace-specific requirements focused on:
+AS9100 is a Quality Management System standard developed specifically for the aerospace industry.
+It incorporates ISO 9001 requirements and adds aerospace-specific controls addressing:

 • Product safety